Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 4th, 2021

 - Managing stress (try mindfulness meditation, journaling, or listening to music)

-- Eating a nutritious diet (a variety from all food groups)
+- Eating a nutritious and varied diet (eating from all food groups)

 - Speaking with a therapist (check out Better Help for online counseling)